tylernee/304/README.md

 # 304

-# Hey friends, lets use this page to write TO-DOs:
+# Hi TAs, please use d3mod(1).sql to run the program.
-# 1. Start project code in Java..
+# StartRent is where the main class is.